astorije/ansible-thelounge/README.md

 Installs a specific version of The Lounge.
 It must be one of [the official releases](https://github.com/thelounge/lounge/releases).

-This variable is **optional** and defaults to the stable version detailed above.
+This variable defaults to the stable version mentioned at the top of this document.

 #### Example